Nirai2305/test-github-collector/README.md

 ```
 helm template . | kubectl apply -f -
 ```
-Output should be as follows which indicate that the required Kubernetes Reources have been deployed
+Output should be as follows which indicate that the required Kubernetes Reources have been deployed where telemetry creation is only for Istio

 ```
 helm template . | kubectl apply -f -